 If you are having flooding problems around your pond, you may need to dig a trench to lay PVC drainage lines to an area of your property that is lower.
 If this is not possible, a dry well may need to be installed.
-This article deals with building a dry well: Better Yard Drainage.

 SPRING FED POND (Also water level maintenance);

 I also have achieved a similar effect with just plain tap water used in a very slow flow (a 10% water exchange per day or less will not show any ill effects from chlorine).
-Make sure this is not a problem with local water companies first, although the ponds I used tap water overflow on used less than 200 gallons per day (for a 2000 gallon pond) which is less than watering ones lawn for an hour.
+Make sure this is not a problem with local water companies first, although the ponds I used tap water overflow for used less than 200 gallons per day (for a 2000 gallon pond) which is less than watering ones lawn for an hour.

 Another method for adding water simply is a float valve.
 These will add water due to evaporation or loss of water by other means and can even be used with flow through system to automatically regulate water level.
 Here is a picture of such a float valve by Hagen (Laguna).